 Lip Lights Gloss – St. Tropez Sunset £22 / Lip Lights Special Effects Top Coat – Camera Flash £20 / Lip Lights Matte Lipstick – Rue Lagerfeld £22

-The Lip Lights Collection all have the same packaging design within a clear plastic tube, a mirror on one side and a very bright light when you twist the lid off which is fantastic if you wish to reapply your lip colour when in the dark.
+The ModelCo Lip Lights Collection all have the same packaging design within a clear plastic tube, a mirror on one side and a very bright light when you twist the lid off which is fantastic if you wish to reapply your lip colour when in the dark.
 The lid of each of the three formulas all have the iconic Karl bust, in silver, pink and black with a doefoot applicator.

 The Lip Lights Gloss is available in eight shades, and St. Tropez Sunset is a dark rosy pink, which is quite sheer on the lips but is very comfortable without feeling sticky.
 The Lip Lights Special Effects Top Coat is available in four shades and I have Camera Flash which is a stunning clear gloss with multi-dimensional shimmer and glitter pieces making it a perfect top coat for any lip colour and they make the lips look so plump and hydrated.